LGBTIQA+ inclusion

 Policies

-Our policies adopt an inclusive definition of family that encompasses a wide range of relationships: blood, marriage, affinity adoption and dependency.
-Family responsibilities include care for older people, people with disability, children, partners and ex-partners, and responsibilities associated with extended families irrespective of sexual gender or identity.
-Parental leave is accessible to staff of all genders and to staff in same-sex relationships
+UWA policies aim to foster inclusion of LGBTIQA+ people.
+For example, our policies adopt an inclusive definition of family that encompasses a wide range of relationships: blood, marriage, affinity, adoption and dependency.
+Family responsibilities include care for older people, people with disability, children, partners and ex-partners, and responsibilities associated with extended families irrespective of sex, gender, or sexuality.
+Parental leave is accessible to staff of all genders and to staff in same-sex relationships.

 UWA’s efforts to promote and support the experiences of LGBTIQA+ students and staff are guided by our Diversity, Equity, and Inclusion policies.